Regional Center Hearing Packet

 Some regional centers have filed motions to dismiss a case.
 A motion to dismiss asks the judge not to allow the hearing because you do not have a right to a hearing.
 This kind of motion is rare.
 It is also contrary to the law, which guarantees your right to a hearing.
 The only exception is when there is no factual issue at all, for example, if the law said that no one is ever eligible for a certain service anymore, regardless of their needs.

 The last step in the appeal process is the fair hearing.
 It takes place within 50 days of your hearing request unless someone asks for a delay for good cause.
-You and the regional center must send each other your exhibits (evidence) and a list of witnesses 5 calendar days before your fair hearing.
 The hearing is held before an Administrative Law Judge (ALJ) from the Office of Administrative Hearings (OAH).
 At the hearing, the regional center has to present its case first.
 The ALJ will issue a written decision about 10 days after the hearing.

 You or your representative should sign the section entitled, “Waiver of the Time Set by Law for Lanterman Act Fair Hearing and Decision.”
 In order to be granted a continuance, you must agree to “waive” the hearing timelines.
 This means that you are agreeing for the hearing to happen later than 50 days after your fair hearing request.